Generate your first API key

 Tenant Adminrole may access the management console settings and add roles to users.
 If you aren't the

-Tenant Adminof your Qlik Sense SaaS tenant, please contact your
+Tenant Adminof your Qlik Sense SaaS tenant, contact your

 Tenant Adminand direct them to this tutorial.